Aaliahaly/BINF6970-Final/data/01_Cleaned_Data/README.md

 ## Note

 At this stage, the data is clean and standardized but not yet harmonized or integrated across datasets.
 Further processing is required before database population and downstream analysis.

+## Additional Note

+The file `hgnc_complete_set.txt` is included in this stage because it serves as a required input for the upcoming gene harmonization step.
+It is placed here alongside the cleaned datasets to ensure all necessary inputs for harmonization are available in one location.